We may get commissions for purchases made through links in this post.

 Olive oil is extremely deep-down moisturizing.
 For skin, you want a cheap extra virgin olive oil.

-For me, a couple of times a week works well.
-It can also be great in soaps, making them more gentle yet still cleansing, like Kiss My Face’s Olive Oil Soap.
+I have dry skin, but I can’t use olive oil more than a couple of times a week without breaking out in pimples.
+I like using soaps that include it, making them more gentle yet still cleansing, like Kiss My Face’s Olive Oil Soap.

 Flaxseed Oil

 Flaxseed oil has a high concentration of Omega 3 oils.
-Once again, you want to buy the food version, not the skin care version.
+Once again, you want to buy the food version, not the skin care version to save money.
 It soothes inflammation and has healing properties.

 It helps prevent the clogging of pores.
 It’s a good moisturizer, but it stands out even more on problem skin – eczema, psoriasis or other inflammatory conditions.